 The Size of Calligraphy

 It's also important to figure out the approximate size that you prefer.
-Are you going to hang the calligraphy on the wall centered over a large object (such as your couch or bed) or put it on a bookshelf.
+Are you going to hang the calligraphy on the wall centered over a large object (such as your couch or bed) or put it on a bookshelf?
 You want to have balance, so you don't have a custom piece of calligraphy art the size of computer paper centered over your couch!
 It would be lost!

-A good way to figure out what the final size should be is to take some tape and put it up on the wall where you want to hang your calligraphy poem or text.
+Another good way to figure out what the final size should be is to take some tape and put it up on the wall where you want to hang your calligraphy poem or text.
 Or you can also cut up some cardboard to approximate the size that you like.
 That gives you a feel for what it will look like.

 The Shape of Your Calligraphy Text Determines How To Choose the Perfect Background